-- 1/2 cup chopped pepperoni, extra if desired for topping
+- ½ cup chopped pepperoni, extra if desired for topping

 - 3 cups uncooked whole wheat rotini

 - 5 ounces fresh baby spinach, roughly chopped

-- Fresh parsley or basil, for optional garnish
+- Fresh parsley or basil for optional garnish

-- Bring to a boil, add pasta, reduce heat to medium or medium-high (low boil), and cover.
+- Over high heat, bring to a boil, add pasta, reduce heat to medium or medium-high (low boil), and cover.
 Cook covered for 8-10 minutes (using pasta directions as a guide) or until al dente, stirring occasionally to make sure all pasta gets cooked evenly.

 - If desired, add extra cheese and pepperoni to top and broil under high heat until bubbling and golden brown.
-Garnish if desired with fresh parsley or basil.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.